 The first Albanian ‘Fathers Club’ was launched in Tirana in 2010 with just seven participants.
 Since then SOS Children’s Villages community outreach programme in Albania has encouraged more than 60 fathers to join.
 The success of the programme has led the charity to consider expanding the concept into more remote areas of the country so more vulnerable families can benefit from this support.

-You can find out more about our family strengthening work here.
+Find out more about our family strengthening work around the world.